 - How many people in the country have a disease or how many people got the disease within a certain period of time

 - How many people of a certain group have a disease.
-The groups could be based on location, race, ethnic group, sex, age, profession, income level, level of education.
+The groups could be based on location, race, ethnic group, sex, age, profession, income level, or level of education.
 This can help identify health disparities.

 - Whether a treatment is safe and effective